 Phi Gamma Delta's mission statement lists five core values for its members: friendship, knowledge, service, morality, and excellence.

-This social sorority which exemplifies ideal sisterhood.
+This social sorority exemplifies ideal sisterhood.

 This sorority is an organization in which individual development is a key component of the mission and vision.